Where Goes The Wind?

 |A hike to Triple Falls

-the kids.
-November
+with the grand kids.

 I lost my older brother in 2014.
 He died the day before his 87th birthday.